Aargh! Just when you need it, it lets you down. Anyhow, you are in the right place, this post will show you how to get the juice flowing again.

 - Refit the fuel mix screw to the same number of turns counted on removal (some aren’t removable, mine wasn’t)

-- Refer to phots for both gasket location and orientation
+- Refer to photos for both gasket location and orientation.

-- Refer to photo for governor, spring, and choke lever locations
+- Refer to the photo for governor, spring, and choke lever locations.

 Adding Gas Stabilizer

-Modern gas is blended and doesn’t really suit small engine vented fuel systems.
-Blended gas in small engine systems begins to go stale after just one month, in severe cases the stale gas congeals and blocks up the carburetor.
+Modern gas is blended and doesn’t suit small engine fuel systems.
+Blended gas in small engine systems begins to go stale after just one month; in severe cases, the stale gas congeals and blocks up the carburetor.
 This problem may be avoided by using a fuel stabilizer.

 The gas stabilizer is a special additive that keeps gas fresh for up to two years and protects the plastic and rubber fuel system components from the corrosive effects of ethanol.